SCBI-ForestGEO/Dendrobands/data/clean_data_files/README.md

 ## Structure

 Each year has its own folder, with the main document in each being the data_YEAR.csv, which is the master file for that year's intraannual and biannual surveys.
 Headers of the file are pulled from Condit along with some additional, relevant headers.
-Global and local coordinates for trees are located in [tree_sp.csv](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/metadata/tree_sp.csv).
+Global and local coordinates for trees are located in dendro_trees.csv.

 - field_forms are created from the master list via an R-script, found [here](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/data/clean_data_files/2018/field_forms).
 These are created as .xlsx (excel) files to allow for retention of file manipulation for printing.